LivePersonInc/developer-center/pages/Solutions/MobileAppMessaging/Add Messaging to Your App.md

 To begin, you need:

-* LiveEngage account with messaging enabled.
+* Conversational Cloud account with messaging enabled.

   <div class="notice">Contact your LivePerson representative to enable messaging on your account.
 Tip: If you see 'All Conversations’ when you log in, your account has messaging enabled.</div>